 Creating a theme in a room can include using specific colors that evoke an emotion or story.
 A family oceanside vacation can inspire various blues, teals and sandy colors.
 Blending colors using an ombre style can add further storytelling or drama.
 These techniques can take advantage of changing lighting for additional color and drama.
 This can result in a very personalized space.

 Especially large rooms can sometimes feel barren, stark and sterile.
 You can create an intimate, cozy space within a larger room by using a border of subtle or dramatic color change in any part of the painted surface.
 A high ceiling can be overcome by extending the ceiling color down the wall to form a lower ceiling line or even all the way down to a chair rail.
 A wide wall can be split up by placing a quaint sitting area confined to a separate colored area.

 Enhance Architectural Features

 Accentuate architectural features using lighter or darker tones, highlighting lit or shadowed surfaces and emphasizing lines and shapes.
 A lack of interesting architecture in a room can be remedied using cleverly-placed multiple shades of the same color to suggest shapes or angles in plain walls.

 When tackling a large project such as painting multiple rooms in your home, avoid the inconvenience and disruption of family life.
 Finding a skilled and experienced paint contractor can be a godsend, saving time as well as money.
 Get the job done quickly and correctly the first time by choosing the right people to hire.
-Nevada Painting Company can help you reach your style goals for your home in a painless, affordable and timely way.
+The Painting Company can help you reach your style goals for your home in a painless, affordable and timely way in Arizona and Nevada.
 Call us or go online today to schedule an appointment.